Luke-kb/terminal-trivia/projects/terminal-app/README.md

   Six Random general knowledge trivia questions from the [Open Trivia Database](https://opentdb.com/) are pulled using the provided API (and with help from HTTParty). tty-prompt provides simple question and answer navigation and multiple choice answer input.
 Default API call request 6 general knowledge questions in the 'EASY' difficulty level.
 This info is presented to the user just prior to answering the first question.

 ##### Print Score and Results
   Once all question been answers, score is printed first in big rainbow graphic (using artii and lolcat gems).
 Score is calculated as each answer is given and pushed into an array to be printed out in the form of score results.
-A bit of font colouring (using colorize) is used to make it a little more readable
+Assisted by HTMLEntities gem to decode the html entities present in the data (eg, &quot? etc.) A bit of font colouring (using colorize gem) was used to make it more readable and fun.

   #####  GOD setting
   Using the built in ARGVs in ruby (aka command line variables) the user can initiate GOD mode: 15 general knowledge multiple choice questions with difficulty level set at 'HARD'.
 To do so, en run app from command line and include the `-g` flag: `ruby app.rb -g`